Our program is proud to share the stories of students who have achieved success in their chosen career paths.

 Malak has been an advocate for Muslim Americans her entire life and hopes that her involvement in government work will help other Muslim Americans fight and stand up for their given rights.
 Her main goal has always been to educate and inform on a political platform, and our MPA program is helping her better develop the skill sets necessary to do so.

-Malak Khader has gone on to be a PH.D. student at the University of North Texas.
+Malak Khader is now pursuing a Ph.D. in Laboratory Sciences at the University of North Texas.

 Dillon is a graduate student in the MPA program.
 Originally from Kanawha County, WV, he earned his undergraduate degree in political science from Marshall University in 2014.
 He is pursuing an MPA with an Urban Governance concentration, and is currently fulfilling his practicum requirement with the West Virginia Center on Budget and Policy.
 Dillon formerly served as the Lead Field Organizer for the Natalie Tennant campaign in the Fall following his undergraduate graduation, and gained valuable experience through the Frasure-Singleton internship.